moelhaj996/AI-Powered-Tab-Manager-Organizer/README.md

 ## Usage

-1. Click the Mohaj AI icon in your Chrome toolbar
+1. Click the extension icon in your Chrome toolbar
 2. Select a window from the dropdown to view its tabs
 3. Drag and drop tabs between windows using the drop zones
 4. Use the pin/unpin and close buttons to manage tabs